bobby-newton/BeverleyMap/README.md

 ## Interface Design

 The user interface is totally responsive and adapts well to a great range of viewports ranging from extra small to large desktop devices.
-All the required components are responsive and usable across the different device screen sizes .
+All the required components are responsive and usable across the different device screen sizes.

 In order to achieve such responsiveness a range of view ports were sub-divided in a 12-column grid.
-The 12-column grid principle adopted in this project is explained by W3Schools in [Responsive Web Design](https://www.w3schools.com/css/css_rwd_intro.asp)
+The 12-column grid principle adopted in this project is explained by W3Schools in [Responsive Web Design](https://www.w3schools.com/css/css_rwd_intro.asp).

 ## App Functionality